callsmusic/remix/README.md

 -   Multilingual.

 ## Running
-1.Generate string session at [here](https://rojserbest.github.io/bssg)
-2. Copy `example.env` to `.env` and fill it with your credentials.
+1. Copy `example.env` to `.env` and fill it with your credentials.
-3. Install dependencies and build:
+2. Install dependencies and build:

 ```bash
 npm install